Avalanche: an End-to-End Library for Continual Learning

 We know that learning a new tool may be tough at first.
 This is why we made Avalanche as easy as possible to learn with a set of resources that will help you along the way.

-For example, you may start with our 5-minutesguide that will let you acquire the basics about Avalanche and how you can use it in your research project:
+For example, you may start with our 5-minutes guide that will let you acquire the basics about Avalanche and how you can use it in your research project:

 Having completed these two sections, you will already feel with superpowers ⚡, this is why we have also created an in-depth tutorial that will cover all the aspect of Avalanche in details and make you a true Continual Learner! 👨🎓️